Bamorial/Pandemic-Simulation/README.md

 - **Immune Individuals**: Tracks individuals who have gained immunity.

 ## Customization
-You can modify simulation parameters in `Classes/constants.py` to:
+You can modify simulation parameters in `Constants/constants.py` to:
 - Change population size.
 - Adjust infection duration and rate.
 - Modify the number of buildings or their capacities.
+- Adjust the city configuration

 ## Visualization
 A graph is generated at the end of the simulation to visualize: